mutaimwiti/rbactl/DOCUMENTATION.md

 ##### `parsePermissions()`

 This function parses permissions that are defined on a single object.
-It expects one parameter; `permissionsObj` which is the single object defining all the permissions.
+It expects one parameter: `permissionsObj` which is the single object defining all the permissions.
 It gives the same output as `loadPermissions()`.

 ##### `getPermissionsMap()`

 This function returns an object with the mapping of permissions with their descriptions `(permission : description)`.
-It expects two parameters; `systemPermissions` and `permissions`. `systemPermissions` is the the list all system permissions. `permissions` is the list of permissions for which to get a permission-description mapping.
+It expects two parameters: `systemPermissions` and `permissions`. `systemPermissions` is the list of all system permissions. `permissions` is the list of permissions for which to get a permission-description mapping.
 Example:

 ```javascript